openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Project planning information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Project planning and methods documentation play a key role in any remote sensing analysis project.
-While we use example projects in this article, in the future you may use these techniques for your own projects.
-We encourage you to think about the following items to ensure your resulting products will be relevant, and that your chosen methods are well documented and transparent.
+While we use example projects in this article, you may use these techniques for your own projects in the future.
+We encourage you to think about the following items to ensure that your resulting products will be relevant and that your chosen methods are well-documented and transparent.

 -   Descriptions and Objectives of the Project (State issues and information needs).
-Are you trying to conform to an IPCC Tier?
+Are you trying to conform to an Intergovernmental Panel on Climate Change (IPCC) Tier?

 -   Descriptions of the end user product (data, information, monitoring system or map that will be created by the project).
 What type of information do you need?
 A map?
 An inventory?
 A change product?
 Do you need to know where different land cover types exist or do you just need an inventory of how much there is?